FezVrasta/node-red-matter/README.md

 Currently, the Node-RED Matter plugin has the following limitations:

-- The plugin only supports the OnOffLightDevice (light) and OnOffPluginUnitDevice (outlet) device types, more device types will be added in the future.
+- The plugin only supports 4 device types: Dimmable and not dimmable lights, and dimmable and not dimmable switches.
+More device types will be added in the future.

 ## 💾 Backup